-- 4. Facilities assigned to this General Permit are primarily sources of PM, PM10, and PM{2.5}.
-Many of the facilities have boilers for producing steam that is used in the production processes.
-Boilers are sources of PM, PM10, and PM{2.5} as well as SO2, CO, NO_X, VOC, HAP, and GHG emissions.
-The type of fuel (wood, natural gas, or oil) used in boilers affects the levels of these emissions.
-Some facilities have lumber drying kilns that are sources of PM, PM10, PM{2.5}, VOC, and HAP.
-The surface coating operations at some facilities may emit VOC and hazardous air pollutants (HAPs). - 5.
-LRAPA has assessed the level of emissions of all air pollutants from these facilities and determined that facilities complying with the operational limits and monitoring requirements of this permit have emission levels below the established levels of concern stated in Tables 1 and 2 of LRAPA Title 12.
+- 4. Facilities assigned to this General Permit are sources of PM, PM10, PM{2.5}, SO2, CO, NO_X, VOC and HAP emissions.
+Some boilers burn only natural gas or only oil, and some boilers can burn either fuel.
+The type of fuel burned in the boiler affects the type and amount of emissions. - 5.
+LRAPA has assessed the level of emissions of all air pollutants from these facilities and determined that facilities complying with the operational limits and monitoring requirements of this permit have emission levels below the established levels of concern stated in the definition of Significant Emission Rates in LRAPA Title 12.